 Let’s get back on schedule with a spanking new playlist for August.
-Lots of great stuff this month, and some new bands you might not have heard of yet.
+Lots of great stuff this month, sale and some new bands you might not have heard of yet.
 I’m really excited about the new album from Silversun Pickups… definitely check ’em out.

 You can download the iTunes playlist (songs marked with an “i”), or the Yahoo!
 Music playlist (songs marked with a “y”, good coverage this month w/ 11 out of 15 songs available).
 I love to get suggestions and comments, so send ’em my way!
 I hope you like it, since I really enjoyed putting this one together.

 I heard some pre-release tracks from this LA indie band’s new album Carnavas and have been waiting for the release.
 Lead singer has a unique sound, and he’s backed up by intricate guitar-work… love this song.

 The Format She Doesn’t Get It (y,i)